Veterans health bill marks a personal victory for Biden | WTOP News

-WASHINGTON (AP) — As President Joe Biden rattled off policy proposals in this year’s State of the Union address, he hit an emotional note when talking about veterans who suffer from cancer after serving on military bases where toxic smoke billowed from burning trash.
+WASHINGTON (AP) — President Joe Biden, whose elder son died of cancer after serving in Iraq, signed legislation on Wednesday expanding federal health care services for veterans who served at military bases where toxic smoke billowed from huge “burn pits.”

-“One of those soldiers was my son Maj.
-Beau Biden,” he said.

-The president was careful to avoid drawing a direct line between the burn pits and his son’s fatal cancer, but he left no doubt that he believes there’s a connection.
-The tragic death from seven years ago makes a ceremony Wednesday, when Biden plans to sign legislation expanding federal health care for veterans, among the most personal moments for him since taking office.
+“So many of you here today remind us that we have fought for this for so many years,” Biden said during an emotional White House ceremony that reflected the struggles of military families — and the president’s personal experience.

+Biden was introduced by Danielle Robinson, the widow of Sgt.
+1st Class Heath Robinson, who died of cancer two years ago.
+The legislation is named for him.

+Biden made addressing the problem one of his priorities during his State of the Union address in March.

+“I was going to get this done, come hell or high water,” he said Wednesday.

-Sen. Jon Tester, D-Mont., who chairs the Senate Committee on Veterans’ Affairs, said Biden was a driving force behind the measure, which passed last week.
+Sen. Jon Tester, D-Mont., who chairs the Senate Committee on Veterans’ Affairs, said Biden was a driving force behind the legislation, which passed last week.

 “He was continually pushing because whether Beau died of this or not, I think Joe thinks that it had some impact, and so he wanted this fixed,” Tester said.
 “And because he thinks it was the right thing to do.
 So different president, different set of priorities, this would have probably never happened.”